Allen-Tildesley/examples/GUIDE.md

 The paper of Kolafa et al (2004) is particularly careful to discuss corrections due to different ensembles and system size.
 Here we just present the raw results for a small system, _N_=256; programs are run with default parameters.
-Starting fcc lattice configurations may be prepared using `build_initialize/initialize` in the usual way.
+Starting fcc lattice configurations may be prepared using `initialize` in the usual way.
 The EOS is taken from the Hansen-Goos (2016) paper, and a program to evaluate it may be found in `eos_hs.f90`.